Are Honey Bees Endangered ? The Facts

 Some people think that you have to be pro native bees or pro honey bees.
 I don’t feel that way at all.
 Yes, there can be some situations of conflict.

-An apiary with a large number of hives in a location may outcompete natives for the food supply.
-But, most of the beekeepers in the United States are small-scale with only a few hives.
+An apiary of honey bees with a large number of hives may outcompete natives for the food supply.
+But, most of the beekeepers in the United States are small-scale hobbyists with only a few hives.
 This is not likely to cause a crisis in most situations.

 Bumblebees, for instance, are at increasing risk of low population.
 We need them because they pollinate some plants that honey bees do not.
 This increases the diversity of the ecosystem.

-Beekeeping itself is not really conservation because at this time – honey bees are not threatened.
-But, the climate and environmental problems that harm beehives – affects other species of bees too.
+Beekeeping itself is not really conservation because at this time – honey bees are not endangered from an extinction point of view.

 So, as long as we remember that “honey bees are not the only important ones” – we can do things that help native species too.